Waterfall Farm lifts vertical farming to new heights

 Waterfall Farm's plant-growing towers

 The "elevator-pole" is a drill-driven forklift that enables you to easily hoist and hang plant-growing modules onto any of the mast’s hydroponic towers.
-A Wi-Fi camera mounted on the pole’s moving hoist-arm enables you to easily see and maneuver modules while standing at ground level.
-Velcro on the pole-stabilization arm located at the top of the mast enables secure operation and hands-free tending of the lowered plants .
+A Wi-Fi camera mounted on the pole’s moving hoist-arm enables you to easily see, engage and maneuver modules while standing at ground level.
+Velcro on the pole-stabilization arm located at the top of the mast enables secure operation as well as hands-free tending of the lowered plants .

 A hybrid suburban farm